ogradyso/CPP_Quest/README.md

 ### Code improvements:
--combine setters and getters for nextLesson and nextLesson unit by returning a tuple of strings -change lessonRoot to use nextLessonUnit in getLessonInfo function of character class -change setNextLessonUnit and CharacterConstructor to use nextLessonUnit as a pointer rather than searching the vector each time with a for loop
+-combine setters and getters for nextLesson and nextLesson unit by returning a tuple of strings -change setNextLessonUnit and CharacterConstructor to use nextLessonUnit as a pointer rather than searching the vector each time with a for loop